microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraPolicy.md

 ```

 This example demonstrates how to update the `type` property of a specified policy in Microsoft Entra ID.

+- `-Id` - Specifies the ID of the policy for which you want to set values.
+In this example, `aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb` represents the ID of the policy.

+- `-Type` - Specifies the type of policy.
+In this example, `homeRealmDiscoveryPolicies`
+ represents the type of policy.

 ## Parameters